Destructive earthquakes in southern Turkey on 6th February 2023 (Mw7.8 and Mw7.5)

 Fig. 1 Surface rupture distributions associated with the Mw7.8 and Mw7.5 earthquakes on the East Anatolian fault system.
 Red and blue dots indicate localities where surface rupture was identified on air photo interpretation； red denotes Mw7.8 surface rupture and blue denotes Mw7.5, respectively.
 White-colored rectangular denotes not interpreted area due to snow, cloud, forest, etc. Yellowish colored star is the epicenter after USGS website.
 Yellowish colored solid lines represent active fault traces (Emre et al., 2013； Styron and Pagani, 2020).
 Purple and orange dots indicate precise aftershock distributions relocated by Lomax (2023)； purple dot denotes aftershocks between the occurrence of Mw7.8 and 4th March, and orange dot denotes aftershocks between 1st January 2020 and the occurrence of Mw7.8.
 The base map is shaded relief map produced by SRTM90 data.

 Fig. 2 Slip distributions along surface rupture associated with the Mw7.8 and Mw7.5 earthquakes on the East Anatolian fault system.
-Red and blue circles indicate slip amount of programmatical measurement during the Mw7.8 and Mw7.5 events, respectively.
+Red and blue circles indicate slip amount inferred from satellite image interpretation of the Mw7.8 and Mw7.5 events, respectively.
 Yellowish colored stars are the epicenters after USGS website.

 - Duman, T.Y. and Emre, Ö. (2013) The East Anatolian Fault: geometry, segmentation and jog characteristics.
 Geological Society of London Special Publication, 372 (1), p.
 495–529.